Guppedantha Manasu: Plot

-Rishendra 'Rishi' Bhushan is the young, brilliant and dynamic Managing Director (MD) and Professor at a college, Devendra Bhushan Institute of Science and Technology (DBST) in Hyderabad, which is owned by his family.
+Rishendra 'Rishi' Bhushan is the young, brilliant and dynamic managing director (MD) and mathematics professor at a college in Hyderabad, Devendra Bhushan Institute of Science and Technology (DBST), which is owned by his family.
 He is rich, arrogant, hot-tempered, and is hostile towards his mother, Jagathi, due to a misunderstanding that she left him in his childhood because she didn't want him in her life and chose her career over him.
-Jagathi had left five-year old Rishi to care for her ailing parents, but his envious aunt Devyani poisoned young Rishi's mind against her.
+Jagathi had left five-year old Rishi to care for her ailing parents.
+But his envious aunt Devyani did not let Jagathi come back home to Rishi, and poisoned young Rishi's mind against her.
 Rishi is raised by Devyani and his father, Mahindra, both of whom he loves and respects tremendously.
-An extremely talented and intelligent student, Rishi becomes a university topper and gold medalist, and starts managing the DBST college.
-Rishi agrees for an arranged marriage with a friend, Sakshi, but their engagement breaks because Sakshi wants to do a PhD abroad first.
+An extremely talented and intelligent student, Rishi becomes a university gold medalist, and starts managing the DBST college.
+Rishi agrees for an arranged marriage with a friend, Sakshi, but breaks his engagement with her because Sakshi wants to do a PhD abroad first.
 Rishi and Jagathi are separated for twenty years, during which she did not try to meet or contact Rishi.
 While Jagathi remains miserable and profusely misses Rishi, he is both pained and enraged at her for leaving him.

-After twenty years, Rishi's paths cross with Vasudhara 'Vasu', a headstrong and brilliant student from a village, who dreams to become a teacher.
-Vasu escapes from a forced wedding with Rajiv, her elder sister's evil widower, who convinces Vasu's orthodox father Chakrapani 'Chakram' to let Rajiv marry her for the sake of his motherless child.
-Jagathi, who is Vasu's former teacher, advises her to leave home and study at her son Rishi's college, DBST.
+Rishi's paths cross with Vasudhara 'Vasu', a headstrong and brilliant student from a village who dreams to become a teacher.
+Vasu escapes from a forced wedding to Rajiv, her elder sister's evil widower, who convinces Vasu's orthodox father Chakrapani 'Chakram' to let Rajiv marry her for the sake of his motherless child.
+Jagathi, who is Vasu's former teacher in her village, advises her to run away from home and study at her son Rishi's college, DBST.
 When Rishi learns that Jagathi sent Vasu, he deliberately sets a very difficult admission interview for her, which she passes painstakingly with Mahindra and Jagathi's help.
 Rishi admits Vasu to DBST and is now her mathematics professor.

 Rishi and Vasu's ideologies initially clash at various instances.
-Vasu doesn't understand Rishi's animosity towards Jagathi, and Rishi slaps Vasudhara for assassinating his character.
+Vasu doesn't understand Rishi's animosity towards Jagathi, and he slaps her for insulting his character.
 But Vasu slowly earns Rishi's acceptance, support and favour with her hard work and sincerity.
 Rishi accompanies Vasu to the 'Youth Icon' contest and motivates her to win.
 Rishi also saves her multiple times from the lustful conspiracies of Rajiv, who is later jailed by SI Sireesh, Vasu's childhood friend.
-Jagathi comes up with a project called 'Mission Education', which Rishi agrees to lead at his college, and eventually acquires Government support for it.
-He reluctantly employs Jagathi as a professor at DBST and recruits Vasudhara as his project assistant.
-Rishi, Vasudhara and Jagathi work together to make Mission Education a grand success.
-Mahindra, Vasu and Jagathi try hard to get Rishi to forgive and reunite with Jagathi, but he continues to reject her as his mother.
+Jagathi proposes a project called 'Mission Education', which Rishi reluctantly agrees to lead at DBST, and eventually acquires Government support for it.
+Rishi reluctantly employs Jagathi as a professor at DBST, but ensures that no one knows she is his mother.
+Rishi recruits Vasudhara as his project assistant, and they all work together to make Mission Education a grand success.
+Mahindra, Vasu and Jagathi try hard to convince Rishi to forgive and reunite with Jagathi, but Rishi does not accept.